nephio-project/docs/content/en/docs/porch/contributors-guide/environment-setup-vm.md

 1. Use the **Connect to a remote host** instructions on the [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh) page to connect to your VM.

-2. Click **Open Folder** and browse to the Porch code on the vm, */home/ubuntu/git/github/nephio-project/porch* in this
+2. Click **Open Folder** and browse to the Porch code on the VM, */home/ubuntu/git/github/nephio-project/porch* in this
    case:

 ![Browse to Porch code](/static/images/porch/contributor/01_VSCodeOpenPorchFolder.png)